sweirich/lambda-n-ways/README.md

 Overally, the harness is extremely fiddly and requires editing [Main](bench/Main.hs), [Suite](lib/Suite.hs), and the [Makefile](Makefile) to control what implementations are benchmarked with what terms.

 The entry point to the benchmark suite is defined by several targets in the [Makefile](Makefile).
-Each target produces criterion output in the `results/XXX/` directory, where `XXX` is the name of the machine used to run the benchmark.
+Each target produces criterion output in the `results/XXX/YYY` directory, where `XXX` is the name of the machine used to run the benchmark and `YYY` is the value of `impls` in [Suite](lib/Suite.hs).

     make timing
-       -- normalize large term, alpha equivalence, conversion to/from named rep make random
+       -- alpha equivalence, conversion to/from named rep

+    make normalize
+       -- normalize large term
-       -- normalize groups of 100 randomly generated lambda-terms make constructed
+       -- normalize groups of 100 randomly generated lambda-terms
-       -- normalize microbenchmarks to observe the asymptotic complexity of each implementation)

 The benchmarks can also output to individual csv files (one per implementation) using the target.
 Note that the list in `impls` (in [Suite](lib/Suite.hs)) must be a superset of `$(RESULTS)` for this to work.
 However, you probably want to comment out the benchmarks in [Main](bench/Main.hs) that you are not running to speed up the harness.